(AKA Exhumed in Europe

 - Universal Ammunition: A variation in the console versions.
 Ammo pick-ups are all generic blue orbs and will refill the weapon you are currently holding when you walk over them, but each gun has its own ammunition pool.

-- Video Game Lives: The player begins with three lives and can have at most five on the same time.
+- Video Game Lives: The player begins with three lives and can have at most five.